urbanopt/urbanopt.github.io/usage/residential_workflows/residential_workflows.md

 # Residential Workflows

 Low-rise residential building energy models in URBANopt<sup>&trade;</sup> are created using the [**OpenStudio-HPXML**](https://github.com/NREL/OpenStudio-HPXML) workflow.
-For every residential building feature found in the geojson file, an [HPXML](https://hpxml.nrel.gov) file is built to represent each living unit of the building.
+For every residential building feature found in the GeoJSON file, an [HPXML](https://hpxml.nrel.gov) file is built to represent each living unit of the building.

 For example, in the case of a single-family detached building one HPXML file is built to represent the single unit.
-HPXML files are built based on feature information contained in the geojson file as well as on sets of default assumptions contained in the following [lookup files](https://github.com/urbanopt/urbanopt-example-geojson-project/tree/develop/example_project/mappers/residential):
+HPXML files are built based on feature information contained in the GeoJSON file as well as on sets of default assumptions contained in the following [lookup files](https://github.com/urbanopt/urbanopt-example-geojson-project/tree/develop/example_project/mappers/residential):

 * clothes_dryer.tsv
 * clothes_washer.tsv